CookieSource/wikijs/howto/Perform-system-snapshots-and-rollbacks-with-timeshift-on-btrfs.md

 Grub-btrfs can be further configured by editing `/etc/default/grub-btrfs/config`.

-# Automatic Timeshift Btrfs system snapshot before package upgrades with timeshift-autosnap
+# Automatic system snapshot before package upgrades with timeshift-autosnap
 You might also want to install timeshift-autosnap, which creates Timeshift snapshots before package upgrades using a pacman hook.
 To prevent the Grub update from being performed twice when timeshift-autsnap creates a snapshot, I recommend changing the line `updateGrub=true` in `/etc/timeshift-autosnap.conf` to `updateGrub=false`.

 I hope this guide helped you to successfully set up Btrfs system snapshots with Timeshift.
 <hr>
 -damian101